 Changing Jobs Frequently

 Let the reader know you are searching for a job, and you are willing to make a substantial commitment.
-You must assure the potential employer that you are willing to be loyal and dedicated to work with no intention of leaving shortly.
+Communicate to the potential employer that you are willing to be loyal and dedicated to work with no intention of leaving shortly.

 Experienced a Demotion in a Previous Job

 What you include would depend on the circumstances of the demotion.
 You may or may not include information in the cover letter about taking a different job of a lower rank at a previous place of employment.
-Assure the employer you are capable of doing more and will be beneficial in the position they are seeking to fill.
+Assure the employer you can do more and be beneficial in the position they are seeking to fill.

 Writing the cover letter to overcome obstacles is a crucial component in your job search.
 Take time to make sure the wording paints a positive picture and communicates the value you will bring to the school or organization.Tips to write your teaching cover letter to overcome obstacles such as employment gaps.
 Click To Tweet